inoxlang/inox/docs/builtin.md

 ### dns.resolve

-the dns.resolve function retrieves DNS records of the given type.
+The dns.resolve function retrieves DNS records of the given type.

 **examples**